-At a time when we’ve been unable to greet thousands of visitors at The Knitting & Stitching Shows, the Self Portrait competition has brought our community together virtually, with a series of textile portraits that are now available to view in our virtual galleries.
+At a time when were unable to greet thousands of visitors at The Knitting & Stitching Shows, the Self Portrait competition brought our community together virtually, with a series of textile portraits that are now available to view in our virtual galleries.

 Entrants created a self-portrait in a range of textile mediums with a variety of entries received from cross-stitch and embroidery, to screen-printing and quilting.

-Take a look at our competition winners alongside all of the fantastic entries we received.
+Take a look at our previous competition winners below.

 Be inspired by the self portraits created by some of the UK's best known textile artists